ironhack-labs/lab-testing-jest/README.md

 The initial skeleton of the test suites is already set in place, however you will notice that each test assertion `it(...)` has a placeholder saying `Function_To_Test`, instead of calling the function to test.

-As well you'll notice that each test assertion is missing the expected result value in the `toEqual()` ( or `toBe()`) block and is instead having a placeholder `expected_Result`.
+As well you'll notice that each test assertion is missing the expected result value in the `toEqual()` ( or `toBe()`) block and is instead having a placeholder `Expected_Result`.

 <br>

-Use the first example as a starting point and a reference for writting the rest of the tests.
+Use the first example as the starting point and a reference for writting the rest of the tests.

 ```js
  // Use this test suite as a starting point/reference.